jsdom/jsdom/README.md

 ### Canvas support

 jsdom includes support for using the [`canvas`](https://www.npmjs.com/package/canvas) package to extend any `<canvas>` elements with the canvas API.
 To make this work, you need to include `canvas` as a dependency in your project, as a peer of `jsdom`.
 If jsdom can find the `canvas` package, it will use it, but if it's not present, then `<canvas>` elements will behave like `<div>`s.
-Since jsdom version X.Y.Z, version 2.x of `canvas` is required; version 1.x is no longer supported.
+Since jsdom v13, version 2.x of `canvas` is required; version 1.x is no longer supported.

 ### Encoding sniffing